izecheru/Reddit-PRAW/README.md

 #### Note that the script won't download the same image twice.
 #### It will give a certain message in the console.

-## Changes i have in mind for future updates
-* Filter subreddit posts by New/ Top
-* Download images uploaded on a specific date
-* Check if subreddit exists
-* Donwload images with certain number of upvotes
-* Many more...